Top 10 Missionary Schools to Attend

 What’s true for other careers should also be true for missionaries.
 Thankfully, folks called to the mission field have some great choices when it comes to missionary schools.
 Whether they are looking for a four-year degree or a short-term training program, students have options as they pursue God’s call on their lives.

-What’s the benefit of a missionary school?
+What’s the Benefit of a Missionary School?

 Honestly, you might be tempted to wonder if you really need the education and training provided by a school of missions.
 You might think your passion and calling are enough.
 But it’s hard to deny the benefit of preparation.
 One value of missionary schools is the connections you make.
 Along with the basic theological and cultural knowledge, you can also learn what mistakes to avoid from mentors and leaders who learned the hard way.